The National Hotel, the Little roundabout; Alpha Street, Victoria Street, Lake Street, Cambridge New Zealand.

-Classic Cars Cruise Night, hosted by the Stragglers monthly, meet tonight in Victoria Street starting at 6pm, with the cars arriving a little before then – central Victoria Street, Cambridge, New Zealand.
-Each month the number of cars changes – so there could be anywhere from 30 to 60 or more classic cars – everyone is invited to come along and have a look.
+Classic Cars Cruise Night hosted by the Stragglers monthly meet tonight in Victoria Street starting at 6pm, with the cars arriving a little before then – central Victoria Street, Cambridge, New Zealand.

-Karapiro School students Jazzyre, Lilly, Sam and Mathew ‘on location’ this morning, Wednesday, the 27th of October 2010 in Cambridge New Zealand – working on a movie production.
+Karapiro School students Jazzyre, Lilly, Sam and Mathew ‘on location’ in Cambridge New Zealand making a movie production this morning Wednesday the 27th of October 2010.

 Chris Missen, Flavers Cafe, 46 Victoria Street, Cambridge, New Zealand 3434.
 Tel: +64 7 827 3288.